Computational-Plant-Science/SMART/README.md

 trait.xlsx, trait.csv

-Excel or csv file which contain traits computation values.
+Excel or csv file which contains trait computation values.

-## Usage in local environment by cloning the whole GitHub repo
+## Usage in the local environment by cloning the whole GitHub repo

 sample test

 Input: Individual plant top view images, in jpg or png format

-Output: Realted folders with same name of inout image files, which contains image results
+Output: Realted folders with the same name of input image files, which contain image results

-and trait.xlsx and trait.csv for summary of traits computation results.
+and trait.xlsx and trait.csv for a summary of trait computation results.

 Input image requirement:

-Plant top view image captured by HD resolution RGB camera, prefer black background with even illumination environment.
+Plant top view image captured by HD resolution RGB camera, prefer a black background with even illumination environment.

-Example input can be downled from "/sample_test/" folder, which contains top view images of a same Arabidopsis plant from different timepoints.
+Example input can be downloaded from the "/sample_test/" folder, which contains top-view images of the same Arabidopsis plant from different time points.

-1. Download the repo into local host PC:
+1. Download the repo into the local host PC:

 ```bash